Moving to Portugal – as with any country – is best explained by someone who’s been through the process themselves.

 Portugal is far more than just the sunny beaches of the Algarve.
 The country’s seven regions offer varied scenery, from rugged coastlines to plateaus and crater lakes.

 Whether you’re a fan of year-round sunshine, or prefer a cooler climate, Portugal has it all.
 Living in Madeira is a great way to opt out of winter permanently, while Porto offers a similar climate to San Francisco.

 The Algarve region is loaded with golden sand beaches and boasts a lively international community, while cosmopolitan Lisbon has everything that a world capital should offer.

-Central Portugal has countless historical towns, such as the old university city of Coimbra, Óbidos with its medieval castle, and Nazaré with its famed waves.
+Central Portugal has countless historical towns, such as the old university city of Coimbra, also Óbidos with its medieval castle, and Nazaré with its famous waves.

 3. It has Western Europe’s most affordable cost of living

-Although the major cities are increasingly expensive, Portugal is still very affordable compared to the rest of Western Europe.
+Although the major cities are increasingly expensive, Portugal is still affordable compared to the rest of Western Europe.

 Renting in Portugal is generally reasonable, with some exceptions.
 You can rent a two bedroom apartment in small cities and in central Portugal for as little as €300 per month.

 In the fashionable central areas of Lisbon, such as Graça, Baixa-Chiado and Principe Real, rent prices for a good quality one-bedroom apartment are typically around €1,500 per month, but can go much higher.